poojabhat1690/3-GAmES/README.md

 ### Annotations required
 To start, 3' GAmES requrires the dependecies as singularity images and an annotation set from refSeq and ENSEMBL.

-4 different annotation files are required.
+5 different annotation files are required.
 Please reatain the file names as below.
 	1. refSeq_mrna_utrsPresent.bed - refSeq 3' UTR annotations
 	2. proteinCoding_annotatedUTRs.bed - ENSEMBL 3' UTR annotations
 	3. exonInfo_proteinCodingGenes.bed - ENSEMBL exon annotations
 	4. intronInfo_proteinCodingGenes.bed - ENSEMBL intron annotations
+	5. transcriptStartsAndEnds_all.txt - ensembl transcript annotation

-The annotations should be tab separated and should contain the following information (without column headers): chromosome, start, end , geneName, score, strand, transcript id
+All the annotations should be tab separated and should contain the following information (without column headers): chromosome, start, end , geneName, score, strand, transcript id
+Please also include the transcript biotype (protein coding, non-coding etc) as the 8th column of  transcriptStartsAndEnds_all.txt

-One way to obtain the annotations is from the UCSC table browser.
+All the above annotations can be obtained from the UCSC table browser:

 	For example: